Rental Property Depreciation Calculator

 What is rental property depreciation?

-Rental property depreciation is an IRS-approved tax deduction that allows landlords to recover the cost of a rental building and its improvements over its useful life.
+Rental property depreciation is an IRS-approved tax deduction that allows landlords to recover the cost of a rental building over its useful life.
 For residential properties, this is typically 27.5 years using the straight-line method, reducing taxable income without a direct cash outflow.

 Can land be depreciated for rental property?

-No, land cannot be depreciated for rental property tax purposes because the IRS considers land to have an indefinite useful life.
-Only the building structure and certain improvements, which are subject to wear and tear or obsolescence, are eligible for depreciation.
+No, land cannot be depreciated because the IRS considers it to have an indefinite useful life.
+Only the building structure and certain improvements are eligible for depreciation.

 How is the depreciation expense calculated for residential rental property?